Toulouse: Culture

 The Théâtre du Capitole is the home of opera and ballet; there has been a theatre on the site since 1736.
 The Orchestre National du Capitole, long associated with Michel Plasson, plays at the Halle aux Grains.
+On 31 October 2023, Toulouse was named UNESCO City of Music.

 Le Château d'Eau, an old 19th-century water-tower, was converted as a gallery in 1974 by Jean Dieuzaide, a French photographer from Toulouse and is now one of the oldest public places dedicated to photography in the world.
 Toulouse's art museums include the Musée des Augustins, the Musée des Abattoirs, the Musée Georges Labit, and the Fondation Bemberg in the Hôtel d'Assézat.
 The Musée Saint-Raymond is devoted to Antiquity and the Muséum de Toulouse to natural history.

 Toulouse is the seat of the Académie des Jeux Floraux, the equivalent of the French Academy for the Occitan-speaking regions of southern France, making Toulouse the unofficial capital of Occitan culture.
 The traditional Cross of Toulouse (from Provence, under the name of cross of Provence), emblem of the County of Toulouse and commonly widespread around all of Occitania during the Middle Ages is the symbol of the city and of the newly founded Midi-Pyrénées région, as well as a popular Occitan symbol.

 The city's gastronomic specialties include the Saucisse de Toulouse, a type of sausage, cassoulet Toulousain, a bean and pork stew, and garbure, a cabbage soup with poultry.
 Also, foie gras, the liver of an overfed duck or goose, is a delicacy commonly made in the Midi-Pyrénées.

 Sport

-Stade Toulousain of the Top 14 is the most successful rugby union club in all of Europe, having been crowned European champions five times and French champions twenty-one times.
+Stade Toulousain of the Top 14 is the most successful rugby union clubs in Europe, having been crowned European champions six times and French champions twenty-four times.